Top 7 Facts About El Tigre Waterfalls Monteverde

 As you can read in my post “The Best Times to Visit Monteverde, Costa Rica,” the best time to visit El Tigre Waterfalls is from December through April, the summertime in Costa Rica.
 During these months, the days are mostly sunny with a gentle cool breeze and an average temperature of 22°C (72°F).
 As mentioned above, this is also the best time to swim in the river.

-The second best time to visit El Tigre Waterfalls in Monteverde is from May through August and November when the rain is not so heavy.
+The second-best time to visit El Tigre Waterfalls in Monteverde is from May through August and November when the rain is not so heavy.
 As mentioned above, this is the best time to see the formation of more than the regular four waterfalls.

 On the other hand, September and October are the least recommended months to visit El Tigre Waterfalls Monteverde.
-The rainfall during these two months is significantly higher, and so are the chances of heavy storms.
+The rainfall during these two months is significantly higher, as are the chances of heavy storms.
 Furthermore, the trail becomes extra slippery and potentially dangerous, especially if you lack experience hiking on technical terrain.

 What Should You Wear at El Tigre Waterfalls?

 You should wear comfortable clothing and shoes at El Tigre Waterfalls in Monteverde.
-Your wearable items should include light hiking pants, a breathable baselayer, and a pair of hiking shoes with good traction for technical terrain.
+Your wearable items should include light hiking pants, a breathable base layer, and a pair of hiking shoes with good traction for technical terrain.

 And you will want to dress appropriately for the season.
 For example, during the warmer months, from January through April, you will want to wear shorts, sleeveless shirts, and sunglasses.
-Additionally, you will need to use bug spray and sun protection, even if the day seems partially clouded.
+Additionally, you must use bug spray and sun protection, even if the day seems partially clouded.
 Likewise, from May through December, you should carry long pants, a light rain jacket or a poncho, and hiking boots with extra grip to gain traction on the slippery terrain.

 On the other hand, you should avoid bringing jeans and warm, 100% cotton-made clothes as they will give you a suffocating feeling as your body temperature rises along with high humidity.
 Likewise, it would be best to avoid regular sneakers, as they can be tricky on the slippery trail.
 And don’t bring sandals as they will destroy your feet and can easily cause an accident on the technical terrain.